-Gun-related deaths from preventable, intentional and undetermined causes totaled 39,773 in 2017, a 2.9% increase from 38,658 deaths in 2016.
-Suicides account for 60% of deaths related to firearms, while 37% were homicides and about 1% were preventable/accidental.
+Gun-related deaths from preventable, intentional, and undetermined causes totaled 39,740 in 2018, nearly flat from 39,773 deaths in 2017.
+Suicides account for 61% of deaths related to firearms, while 35% were homicides, and about 1% were preventable/accidental.
 Please note that the term gun is used on this page to refer to firearms that can be carried by a person, not to the larger class of weapon.

-Since 2014 gun related assault deaths have increased 32%, but the most recent data shows that the upward trend may be slowing with less than a 1% increase from 2016 to 2017.
-Suicide deaths involving guns increased 4.0%, marking the 11th consecutive yearly increase.
+Since 2014, gun-related assault deaths have increased 27%, but the most recent data show that the upward trend may be over, with less than a 1% increase in 2017 and a 4% decrease in 2018.
+Suicide deaths involving guns increased 2.4%, marking the 12th consecutive yearly increase.

-Preventable or accidental gun-related deaths decreased for the first time in three years.
-From 1999 to 2017, preventable gun-related deaths have decreased 41%, from 824 to 486 deaths.
+Preventable or accidental gun-related deaths decreased for the second consecutive year.
+From 1999 to 2018, preventable gun-related deaths have decreased 44%, from 824 to 458 deaths.
 Visit the data details tab to explore some of these trends in depth.

 - Data Table

 Source: Centers for Disease Control and Prevention, National Center for Health Statistics.
-Multiple Cause of Death 1999-2017 on CDC WONDER Online Database.
-Data are from the Multiple Cause of Death Files, 1999-2017, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
+Multiple Cause of Death 1999-2018 on CDC WONDER Online Database, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.